styson12/soap_up/README.md

 <img src="./icons/soap_up_icon128.png" alt="icon" width="30"/>OAP Up
 ===================================================

-Cross-platform browser extension streamlines "SOAP note" patient reporting for ESO users
+SOAP Up is a cross-platform browser extension that streamlines "SOAP note" patient reporting for ESO users.
+The goal of this project is to eliminate redundancy in the <a href="https://www.esosuite.net">ESO</a> workflow of emergency first-responders by populating priorly entered information into a requisite "narrative".

 Screenshots
 ===========